kprabhanew/comprehensiveAngular5/README.md

 ## Run the JSON server

-json-server --watch db.json in one terminal
+`json-server --watch db.json` in one of the node terminal

-Test the json serve by Navigate to `http://localhost:300/`.
+Test the json server by Navigate to `http://localhost:300/`.
 Click the text `Employee`.
 The Employee list will be listed

 ## Run Client application

-ng serve
+`ng serve` Run this command in another node terminal